Bill Donohue: War on Christmas

 Donohue has regularly campaigned against the secularization of Christmas, which he describes as "the diluting and dumbing down of the cultural and religious significance of Christmas."
 An Associated Press story once explained: "As it is for millions of people, Christmas is Bill Donohue's busy season.
 While others spend time wrapping and shopping, Donohue stays busy sniping."
 He described the challenge: "It's political correctness run amok.
 Every day I'm putting out a statement about the latest absurdity. ...This time of year, you can just bank on it."

 In December 2005, he criticized Christmas cards sent by U.S. President George W. Bush for using the term "holiday season" and not mentioning "Christmas".
 He said: "This clearly demonstrates that the Bush administration has suffered a loss of will and that they have capitulated to the worst elements in our culture."
 In 2010, after an atheists organization used a billboard at the entrance to the Lincoln Tunnel to display the message "You KNOW it's a myth!" across the scene of the magi traveling to the manger at Bethlehem, the Catholic League responded with a billboard of its own.
 Donohue said "We can't enjoy the Christmas season without someone trying to dumb it down or neuter it" and added: "Talk about a myth.
 They believe in nothing.
 They stand for nothing.
 They think we came from nothing.
 They're the ones who really are living in some other hollow world."

 In 2013, he announced plans for a billboard reading "Send Modern-Day Scrooges a Message: Celebrate the Prince of Peace".
 As "a tongue-in-cheek statement against political correctness", he proposed a list of "Office Party Rules to Ignore" that included eliminating dress rules so women could display cleavage and scheduling the affair for a Friday to encourage alcohol consumption.
 It concluded: "We happen to be Irish Catholics, a lot of us here, we're going to play to the stereotype."

+In December 2023, Donohue announced that the Catholic League placed a billboard in New York's Times Square that offered a positive message at Christmastime.
+The billboard, featuring an image of the Holy family, read, "Celebrate Religious Diversity; Celebrate Christmas!"

+In December 2024 Donohue and the League placed another billboard in Wisconsin's capital of Madison.
+The billboard, which was a response to the Freedom from Religion Foundation's winter solstice display in the Wisconsin State Capitol, read that "Atheists strike out at Christmas" and that "Celebrating Winter Solstice is a Child's Game."